Mastodon

 Migration File Organization

-Database migration files should be placed in the db_scheme directory of your application.
-Each migration file should be numbered incrementally and have a .php extension.
+Database migration files should be placed in the migrations directory of your application.
+Each migration file uses a timestamp-based naming convention and has a .php extension.
 For example:

 return [